Primary elections cost taxpayers roughly $75 million annually. So why does PA shut out the 1.4 million independent voters who help pay for them?

 The Issue

-According to the Pennsylvania Department of State, roughly 1.3 million voters are registered as independent or unaffiliated with a political party.
-This segment of the state’s electorate has been increasing for years - and is now the fastest growing segment of voters - consistent with a national trend of voters identifying as independents.
-But in Pennsylvania, these voters are prevented from participating in the local, state and federal primaries that are likely the most important elections in their communities.
+According to the Pennsylvania Department of State, roughly 1.4 million voters are registered as independent or unaffiliated with a political party.
+This segment of the state’s electorate has been increasing for years - and is now the fastest growing segment of voters.
+That’s true around the country, where almost half of all voters now identify as independents.
+But in Pennsylvania, these voters are prevented from participating in the local, state and federal primaries–elections that 90% of the time are the most important elections in their communities.

 From local council or commissioner to the U.S. presidency, more than one out of every seven registered voters are barred from having a say in a critical part of the electoral process.
-This occurs despite the fact that primaries, which cost roughly $75 million to local and state government each spring, are funded with tax dollars from every Pennsylvanian regardless of their political affiliation.
+This occurs despite the fact that primaries, which cost local and state governments roughly $75 million, paid from the pockets of every Pennsylvanian regardless of their political affiliation.
 That's why it's time to repeal PA's closed primaries.

 Ballot PA believes in: